iechor/docs/content/contribute/style/recommended-words.md

 Use:

-_In Docker Desktop 4.1 and earlier._
+_In iEchor Desktop 4.1 and earlier._

 Instead of:

-_In Docker Desktop 4.1 and lower._
+_In iEchor Desktop 4.1 and lower._

 #### easy, easily